Tweeting Oncologist Draws Ire And Admiration For Calling Out Hype

 So, Prasad points out, most successful cancer treatment still involves much less expensive conventional chemotherapy, radiation and surgery.

-He's not arguing that precision medications are all useless, as his critics sometimes seem to imply.
+He is not arguing that precision medications are all useless, as his critics sometimes seem to imply.

 "I use those drugs," he says.
 "There are some good drugs.
 No one said there are no good drugs."

-The problem, in his eyes, is that the field has gotten so enthusiastic about these drugs that doctors aren't waiting for actual science to distinguish between the conditions where they are useful and where they are, instead, a very expensive, wasted effort.
+The problem, in his eyes, is that the field has gotten so enthusiastic about these drugs that doctors aren't waiting for actual science to distinguish between the conditions for which they are useful and for which they are, instead, a very expensive, wasted effort.

 "A lot of people want to push it to the treatment side," he says.
-"They want to get Medicare to pay for it," even before [the drug is] approved for that specific purpose.
+"They want to get Medicare to pay for it," even before the drug is approved for that specific purpose.

-Prasad says the drug industry is happy not to shoulder the costs of research when doctors will prescribe their medicine anyway.
+Prasad says drug companies are happy not to shoulder the costs of research when doctors will prescribe their medicine anyway.
 "And that's the root of what bothers me about this."

-Indeed, the high costs of these unproven – and often failed – treatments fall to people who buy health insurance and who pay taxes.
-It is, in essence, a massive uncontrolled experiment, and nobody's even collecting the data most of the time to find out what might be useful.
+Indeed, the high costs of these unproven — and often failed — treatments fall to people who buy health insurance and who pay taxes.
+It is, in essence, a massive uncontrolled experiment, and nobody is collecting the data most of the time to find out what might be useful.

 Often, doctors run genetic tests on tumors to see if they carry a mutation that will respond to a targeted drug.
-More than 90 percent of the time, there's no match.
+More than 90 percent of the time, there is no match.

 But doctors are increasingly giving these targeted drugs anyway to patients who have the mutation in a type of tumor that has not been shown to respond to the drug.
 While that sounds rational, it often doesn't work in patients.

-One study to explore these non-approved uses is the NCI-MATCH trial.
+One study to explore these nonapproved uses is the National Cancer Institute's Molecular Analysis for Therapy Choice trial.
 At the ASCO meeting, scientists reported on early results from about 150 patients who were matched to drugs based on their tumor's genetic fingerprint, rather than the type of tumor.
 The results were disappointing.
 The tumors responded poorly or not at all to the targeted drugs.

-Prasad says when he was in medical school, he assumed he would just learn how to treat cancer, and spend his career doing that.
-But then he discovered how much of medical practice was based on traditions rather than actual science.
+Prasad says that when he was in medical school, he assumed he would just learn how to treat cancer and spend his career doing that.
+But then he discovered how much of medical practice was based on traditions rather than on actual science.

-Those traditions, sometimes called "eminence-based medicine" have slowly been giving way to "evidence-based medicine."
+Those traditions, sometimes called "eminence-based medicine," have slowly been giving way to "evidence-based medicine."

 "Even the most respected, charismatic and thoughtful experts often are incorrect," he says.
 That realization drew Prasad to consider a career beyond just treating patients.

 "I found it harder just to observe things that troubled me and not study them," he says.
-"And at some point I made the conscious decision that if it troubles me enough I want to look at it and study it.
+"And at some point, I made the conscious decision that if it troubles me enough, I want to look at it and study it.
 Maybe somebody else will carry the torch and actually fix that problem someday."

 Prasad got on this path after he graduated from the University of Chicago Pritzker School of Medicine.
 (He also has a master's degree in public health from the Johns Hopkins University.)
 He really launched his research career while a fellow at the National Institutes of Health.